This 10-Minute Workout Targets Your Glutes, Thighs, And Arms

 1) Glute Bridge, Followed By Tricep Kick-out With Resistance Band Around Wrists

-- How To: Start lying flat on your back with your feet slightly wider than the hips with your shoelaces pointing forward and parallel.
-Press into your feet as you lift your hips up and squeeze the back of your glutes at the top.
-Engage the abs on the way down coming to a hover over the mat with the hips.
-Then, with your arms extended straight up to the ceiling with a slight external rotation, press the arms away from one another creating tension in the band, engaging the triceps, then bring the arms back to neutral.
-Repeat the glute bridge portion, then the arms.
+• How To: Lie flat on your back with your feet slightly wider than hip-width apart, and your toes pointing forward.
+Lift your hips up and squeeze the back of your glutes at the top, then engage your abs as you lower your hips.
+With your arms extended straight up to the ceiling, press them away from each other to create tension in the band and engage the triceps before bringing the arms back to neutral.
+Repeat the glute bridge and tricep kick-out alternately.

-- Advancement: Combo the two moves together, pressing the arms out as you drive the hips up, and then release the arms while you lower your hips.
+• Advancement: Combine the two moves by pressing the arms out as you drive your hips up, and releasing the arms while lowering your hips.

-- Tips: Focus on keeping your core engaged, squeezing your glutes at the top of your bridge, and squeezing the shoulder blades together and keeping them down on the mat so your shoulders aren’t rounding forward into your chest.
+• Tips: Focus on keeping your core engaged, squeezing your glutes at the top of the bridge, and keeping your shoulder blades together and down on the mat to prevent your shoulders from rounding forward.

 Image: BANDIER